Feel-Better French Toast

 - Switch positions so that your feet are on the platform (or ball) and your arms are on the floor.
 Hold for 30-45 seconds.

 - Lie on your back and twist to one side like you’re doing a side crunch.
 Hold for 10 seconds, switch the other side for 10 more seconds, then repeat both sides.
-Then come up to boat pose and hold the pose for 30 seconds.
+Then come up to and hold the pose for 30 seconds.
 Repeat this entire exercise once more.

 - Hold a medicine ball or weighted plate and get into boat pose.
 Twist your upper body from side to side, allowing the ball/plate to touch the ground on each side.
 Once on each side is one rep. Do 15.